MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

    > [!NOTE]
    > To map your activity data to pre-defined schemas, follow the steps outlined in the [activites](activities.md) documentation.

-Semantic Mappings are currently in B2B instances only.
+**Semantic mappings are currently enabled in B2B instances only**.
 There is currently one type of Semantic Mapping supported in Audience Insights: *ContactProfile*.

 ## Define a *ContactProfile* semantic entity mapping